davidbjourno/making-interactive-graphics/README.md

 ```

 Couple of new things here:
 * `componentWillReceiveProps()` is another React lifecycle hook.
 This one is invoked before the component receives new [props](https://reactjs.org/docs/components-and-props.html).
-In React, “props” refers to data passed to a component in order that it can do something with that data.
+In React, “props” refers to data passed to a component by its parent component in order that it can do something with that data.
 Like state, a component's props are contained within a JavaScript object; they can also be accessed via `this.props` from within the component class.
 Unlike state, though, props are read-only from the point of view of the component receiving them.

   We have to use this particular lifecycle hook here because React will render the Chart component _before_ the App component has finished filtering our data — and it's the filtered data that we need to pass to our Chart component as a prop.
 (I promise this'll make sense.)
 * `updateD3()` will be a custom method for rendering the particular SVG elements of the chart that will need to update whenever the data (received as a prop from the App component) changes.